7 Things To Do In New Orleans At Night - Uncover The City's Vibrant Nightlife

 Fun Fact: The Hotel Monteleone is said to be haunted.
 Many guests have reported experiencing paranormal activity.

-6) Beyond The Quarter: Garden District’s Local Nightlife
+6) Beyond The Quarter: Uptown & Garden District’s Local Nightlife

 The French Quarter is not the only place in town with music, food, and fun.
 The Garden District, Lower Garden District, Oak Street, and Freret Street are where many locals go for a night out.
 They have bars, live music, and activities, but not as busy as the French Quarter and Frenchmen Street.